EDCD/EDDN/schemas/README-EDDN-schemas.md

    doing this properly.
 Do not claim 'Z' whilst actually using a local time that is offset from UTC.

+   If you are only utilising Journal-sourced data then simply using the value from there should be sufficient as the PC game client is meant to always be correctly citing UTC for this.
+Indeed it has been observed, in the Odyssey 4.0.0.1002 client, that with the Windows clock behind UTC by 21 seconds both the in-game UI clock *and* the Journal event timestamps are still properly UTC to the nearest second.

    Listeners MAY make decisions on accepting data based on this time stamp, i.e. "too old".
 2. At least one other key/value pair representing the data.
 In general there